enabledhq/enabledhq.github.io/_posts/2017-02-28-marketing-customer-experience.md

 - Internal: use tech to enhance CX initiatives e.g. shared data/portal, internal communication, automated workflows
 - External: give customers transparent data along the journey (e.g. progress bar, overall picture)

+> We don’t manage our customers' experience, but we can at least manage their expectations of the experience.

 # <a name="faqs"></a> FAQs